tonitaga/MTLT/README.md

-# MTL - Matrix Template Library
+# MTLT - Matrix Template Library Tonitaga

-MTL is a header-only template matrix library that supports fundamental data types, and has been C++ standard since 11
+MTLT is a header-only template matrix library that supports different data types, and has been C++ standard since 11

 ## Install and Configuration